-COMING SOON: Artist Support Pledge gets real with exhibition at Hastings Contemporary
+Artist Support Pledge gets real with exhibition at Hastings Contemporary

-All the works displayed in A Generous Space will have an accompanying label that includes the Instagram details of the artist, so anyone interested in buying the work can get directly in touch with the artist to do just that – exactly the same egalitarian ethos as the online version of ASP.
+All the works featured in A Generous Space – the design for which is inspired by an Instagram grid – will have an accompanying label that includes the Instagram details of the artist, so that anyone interested in buying the work can get directly in touch with the artist to do just that.
+The same egalitarian ethos as the online version of ASP.

 In 2020, for his work creating Artist Support Pledge, Matthew Burrows was made an MBE in The Queen’s birthday honours list, received the Prime Minister’s Points of Light award, was named Apollo’s ‘Art Personality of the Year’, and was listed among the ArtReview Power 100. www.matthewburrows.org / Instagram @matthewburrowsstudio @artistsupportpledge

 Accentuate challenges perceptions of disability by providing life changing opportunities for Deaf and disabled people to participate and lead within the cultural sector.

 To participate in ARTIST SUPPORT PLEDGE please see the HOW TO tab in menu